DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/appearance-customization/themes.md

 ---
 # Themes

-## Supported Themes

-The following themes are available for the Web Dashboard control:
+The Web Dashboard control supports the following themes (and their compact counterparts):

 | Theme  | Image |
 |---|---|